elyse502/Practices/python/dsa/big-o-notation/README.md

 More concisely, we can say **Big O Notation** measures the efficiency of acode based on how their **run time or space requirements grow as the input size grows.**

+* Measuring the efficiency of an algorithm in terms of the time it takes to execute is called `Time Complexity`.
+* Measuring the efficiency of an algorithm in terms of the space it consumes to run is called `Space Complexity`.

 <br /><hr /><br />

 # Complexities Comparison